hero-page/ai-heroml-apps/industries/Academic_University/Academic_Conference_Presentation_Builder/README.md

 To run this app online: [Academic Conference Presentation Builder Online](https://hero.page/app/academic-conference-presentation-builder-transforming-research-into-presentations/v0qLY1YXRc5L5MiJMbF8)

+To learn more about AI Apps for Graduate Student use-cases in the Academic & University industry, read [How to Elevate University Research with AI Assistance](https://hero.page/blog/academic-and-university/graduate-student/how-to-elevate-university-research-with-ai-assistance/170700)

 ### What is HeroML?
 HeroML is an AI Prompt Chain/Workflow interpreter for Apps built on https://hero.page